 7. On Freeing the Soul

 “It’s said that to be a poet, you have to go to hell and back.”
-Cristina Domenech teaches writing at an Argentinian prison, and she tells the moving story of helping incarcerated people express themselves, understand themselves — and glory in the freedom of language.
+Cristina Domenech teaches writing at an Argentinian prison, and she tells the moving story of helping incarcerated people express and understand themselves and understanding the glory in the freedom of language.
 Watch for a powerful reading from one of her students, an inmate, in front of an audience of 10,000.
 In Spanish with subtitles.

 8. On Singing Old Poems